DecoratedWings/HapticDao/README.md

    For Uniswap: we did not add any special functionality here.
 It is literally just uniswap.

-## Running The Application To Include Python backend
+## Running The Application To Include Python backend -> NOT HACKATHON RELATED
 <br/>

 <i>Note: This portion of the instructions is for our team.
 Not intended for hackathon but for future use cases.</i>